tbfe-de/mc-cppfor-ex/clock-07/README.md

 which can count up and down.

-The former are build based on objects of `UpDownCounter`-s, which – as their name suggests – supports counting up and down too, not only when used "stand alone" but also when "chained" together.
+The former are build based on objects of `UpDownCounter`-s, which – as their name suggests – support counting up and down too, not only when used "stand alone" but also when "chained" together.